Search for a recipe

 Aloo sev dough

-• Take 1 cup of besan flour and 2 tablespoon of rice flour; mix well
+• Take 1 cup of besan flour and 2 tbsp of rice flour; mix well

 • Furthermore add ground potato, filtered carom water, asafoetida, and salt; mix well and knead